dekuNukem/duckyPad/README.md

 ![Alt text](resources/pics/usbc.jpg)

-You can use duckyPad out-of-box on nearly anything that supports USB keyboards, **`no driver needed`**.
+You can use duckyPad out-of-box on pretty much anything that supports USB keyboards, **`no driver needed`**.
 Examples include:

 * PC
 * Mac